 6. MY UNCLE JACINTO/ANIMATION

-Honestly, how many best-selling children's novels - that have been turned into nine languages and adapted into a blockbuster movie, that has never been animated - do you know of?
-Well, I know of only one: My Uncle Jacinto, and it is true that I ought to have been more active in promoting my father's texts, earlier.
-Still, My Uncle Jacinto would make for an absolutely outstanding animated movie, and as the Spanish nowadays are great animators, maybe it should be made in my new home country.
+Honestly, how many best-selling children's novels—translated into nine languages and adapted into a blockbuster film that has never been animated—can you name?
+Well, I can think of only one: My Uncle Jacinto.
+It is true that I should have been more proactive in promoting my father's texts earlier.
+Still, My Uncle Jacinto would make for an absolutely outstanding animated film, and as the Spanish are now brilliant animators, perhaps it ought to be produced in my new home country.

 7. DONA JUANA

 As I finished translating this "theatre script dressed us so as to read like a novella," I was amazed.
-This is world class - probably to be explained at least in part by the fact that father was a theatre director back in Austro-Hungary - not only for theatre but a forteriori so for operetta/opera.
-With some work, it could be rewritten so as to be performed by two men and a woman (3+1 much easier) and only 2 scenes are required.
-Marcel Marceau starred in a mime-version in Paris.
+This is world-class—likely explained at least in part by the fact that my father was a theatre director back in Austro-Hungary—not only for theatre but a fortiori for operetta and musical theatre.
+With some effort, it could be rewritten to be performed by two men and a woman (three plus one is much easier), requiring only two scenes.
+Marcel Marceau starred in a mime version in Paris.

 8. THE CHALLENGE

-The Challenge is my adaptation of My Uncle Jacinto where the 1950s, Madrid, and bullfighting becomes 2010s, Cape Town, and boxing.
-The book, which presently is available in six languages, is designed to become a good movie, and a script exists in English, but more about this under the heading: The Challenge: Script.
-I sought a production grant from RFF (with producer Tim Spring), and I was informally told that it had been a near miss, mainly caused by what they interpreted as a "Hollywood ending.
+The Challenge is my adaptation of My Uncle Jacinto, where the 1950s, Madrid, and bullfighting transform into 2010s, Cape Town, and boxing.
+The book, which is currently available in six languages, aims to become a great film, and a script exists in English; however, more about this can be found under the heading: The Challenge: Script.
+I sought a production grant from RFF (with producer Tim Spring), and I was informally informed that it was a near miss, primarily due to what they interpreted as a "Hollywood ending."

 9. THE LASZLO & LASZLO CHRONICLES

-I have written 23 short stories of my own, and I have translated/adapted 23 of Senior's short stories.
-These stories I have gathered from two sources: (i) My father's "Solo el Paisaje Cambia"/"Tout Passe..." that are both available on Amazon as a collection of short stories, first published just before Andres Laszlo Sr.'s three major novels & (ii) I, Andres Laszlo Jr. have had some pretty interesting experiences of my own - mainly as people and animal have tried to put a premature end to my existence - and I have written 23 short stories around this and other interesting topics and experiences.
-I have now joined my short stories with my father's, producing The Laszlo & Laszlo Chronicle, and today several of our short stories read pretty well as (film) scenarios/treatments.
+I have written 23 short stories of my own and translated or adapted 23 of Senior's short stories.
+I have gathered these stories from two sources: (i) My father's "Solo el Paisaje Cambia"/"Tout Passe..." which are both available on Amazon as a collection of short stories, first published just before Andres Laszlo Sr.'s three major novels, and (ii) I, Andres Laszlo Jr., have had some rather interesting experiences of my own—mainly as people and animals have attempted to put a premature end to my existence—and I have written 23 short stories based around this and other intriguing topics and experiences.
+I have now combined my short stories with my father's, producing The Laszlo & Laszlo Chronicle, and today several of our short stories read quite well as (film) scenarios/treatments.